crazyguitar/pysheeet/docs/notes/appendix/disaggregated-prefill-decode.rst

 which falls in the ~121 GB/s bandwidth range per the table above.
 Without tensor parallelism, the full 15.2 MB transfer achieves approximately ~289 GB/s.

-We evaluate each configuration along four metrics: output token throughput, request throughput, time to first token (TTFT), and inter-token latency (ITL).
-Each plot contains two panels — the left panel sweeps input length with a fixed output length of 256 tokens (prefill-dominated regime), while the right panel sweeps output length with a fixed input length of 512 tokens (decode-dominated regime).
-This allows us to observe how each configuration behaves when the workload shifts from prefill-heavy to decode-heavy.

 Output Token Throughput
 ~~~~~~~~~~~~~~~~~~~~~~~